Skip to main content

 Interviewers look for:

-- Decision-making speed and intentionality: Fast but well-reasoned product calls
+• Decision-making: Fast but well-reasoned product calls

 Recently asked questions

-Here are some other questions to prep for:
+Here are some prompts to prepare for:

 Technical interview